AnjolaA/dockertesting/README.md

     docker-compose -f docker-compose.yml -p <name> up -d

-  Where name is nay project name you want.
+  Where name is any project name you want.